• Home

 Statistics is a science.
 Some argue that it is the oldest of sciences.
 It can be traced back in history to the days of Augustus Caesar, and before.

-In 1998, Lynn Billard, in a paper that laid out the role of the Statistician and Statistics, wrote that “no science began until man mastered the concepts and arts of counting, measuring, and weighting”.[1]
+In 1998, Lynn Billard wrote a paper that laid out the role of the Statistician and Statistics.
+She stated that “no science began until man mastered the concepts and arts of counting, measuring, and weighting”.[1]

 Continue reading →